8 Fundamentals of Commercial Property Investing for Beginners

 A cash flow project will typically have the following features:

-• This is the main driver to a multi-family property.
+• Cash flow is the main driver for owning a multi-family property.

 • The units are leasing at or above current market rental rates.

-• Expenses are low and / or covered from the rental rates being earned.
+• Expenses are low and/or covered by the rental rates being earned.

 Value Add Project